De Giorgi-Nash-Moser theory for kinetic equations with nonlocal diffusions: Local gain of integrability and local boundedness estimates

 \section{Local gain of integrability and local boundedness estimates}

-This section is devoted to the proof of the gain of integrability for subsolutions to~\eqref{problema}, as stated in~Theorem~\ref{thm:gain}, which constitutes an important step in the subsequent proof of the $L^2$-$L^\infty$ (interpolative) estimate.
-Let us just remind that for the sake of readability we will simply denote with~$f(t,x,v)=f(v)$, just to differentiate between the double variables appearing in the nonlocal energy~$\Ec(\cdot)$ in the weak formulation of~\eqref{problema}.
+This section is devoted to the proof of the gain of integrability for subsolutions to~\eqref{problema}, as stated in~Theorem~\ref{thm:gain}, which constitutes an important step in the subsequent proof of the related supremum estimate via De Giorgi method.